rodigh/SpeedHud/README.md

-For details, please refer to the original fork.
+For details, please refer to the description in the source code of the original (forked-from) repository.

 The main focus is compatibility with the new version; there are no additional features.